mamun001/terraform_interview_questions/100_terraform_interview_questions.md

               }

 ##
-19. What is a provider and why do you need it?
+18. What is a provider and why do you need it?

     Answer: Terraform doesn't directly create resources in the cloud.
 It interacts with provider (given by AWS, GCP, etc.), which enables communication between Terraform and the cloud provider APIs (AWS, GCP etc.).

             Using the same idea, Terraform can also deploy resources in non-cloud applications as long as it has a provider (e.g. Hashicorp Vault)
 ##
-20. Examples of a data resource in AWS?
+19. Examples of a data resource in AWS?

      Answer: AMIs, aws_instance
              Please see:  https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/instance

 ##
-21. When you run your Terraform code on local, how does it get access to your AWS / GCP account?
+20. When you run your Terraform code on local, how does it get access to your AWS / GCP account?

      Answer: There are couple of ways, but one way is using variables:

               AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY

 ##
-22. Can you mark a variable a "secret" such that it does not show up in logs etc?
+21. Can you mark a variable a "secret" such that it does not show up in logs etc?

     Answer: Yes from version 0.14

 ##
-23. You made Terraform state using v 0.13.
+22. You made Terraform state using v 0.13.
 Can you modify it using version 0.12?

    Answer: NO.   But, this is possible from 0.14 and up.

 ##
-24. Can Terraform use Bash environment variables?
+23. Can Terraform use Bash environment variables?

    Answer: Yes, mostly.
            Please see here:
            https://stackoverflow.com/questions/53330060/can-terraform-use-bash-environment-variables

 ##
-25. Can a module call another module?
+24. Can a module call another module?

    Answer: Yes, it is not recommended

 ##
-26. Why do we need terraform.tfvars file?
+25. Why do we need terraform.tfvars file?

    Answer: If you do not hard code variables, you can set values in terraform.tfvars files (different values per environment).
            This way, your code doesn't change and you can follow DRY principle.

 ##
-27. If you were to design terraform code for making AWS Security Groups, how would you do it?
+26. If you were to design terraform code for making AWS Security Groups, how would you do it?

   Answer: This one is bit complicated because Secuirty Groups are made up of Secrutiy Group Rules.
 So, there are two ways you can go about this:
           A. Made a module for SG Rules.
 A template would call that module N times to build a SG.
           B. 0.13 can take .csv file as input.
 You can use that to build SG as a List of Maps.

 ##
-28. Which folder caches module codes locally?
+27. Which folder caches module codes locally?

   Answer: .terraform

 ##
-29. What negative impact does it have if you remove .terraform folder?
+28. What negative impact does it have if you remove .terraform folder?

   Answer: None.
 Terraform will simply download everything when you run terraform init command

 ##
-30. You have the same tf code.
+29. You have the same tf code.
 WIth the same code, you want to deploy to N environments (states) and be able switch between them.
 How?

   Answer: Use different .tfvars file for each environment

+##
-31. How can you pass csv an argument to a module?
+30. How can you pass csv an argument to a module?

   Answer:  Use csvdecode function.
 That will read a csv file into a List of Maps.
 You can pass that directly to a module that accepts List of Maps (One input Variable)
            Please see here for more info on csvdecode: https://www.terraform.io/docs/language/functions/csvdecode.html

+##
-32. Does Terraform have built-in functions?
+31. Does Terraform have built-in functions?

   Answer: Yes.
 Many. e.g. csvdecode.

+##
-33. What does "terraform refresh do"?
+32. What does "terraform refresh do"?

   Answer: terraform refresh reads the local state and goes back to the cloud and finds drift.
           More info here:
           https://stackoverflow.com/questions/42628660/what-does-terraform-refresh-really-do

+##
-34. You have added some new codes in the outputs.tf file (added more things to output).
+33. You have added some new codes in the outputs.tf file (added more things to output).
 That is the only thing you have added.
 What command can you now run so that you get to see the results even though no change has happened in any other code or any resources in the cloud?

   Answer: terraform refresh

+##
-35. What does "terraform taint" do?
+34. What does "terraform taint" do?

   Answer: It artifically marks a resource as "bad".
 So, next time you run terraform plan, you will try and re-create the resource regardless if the resource has been
           modified or not.
 This is a good way to force immutability.

+##
-34. How can you get a list of Terraform resources of a given folder with terraform code?
+35. How can you get a list of Terraform resources of a given folder with terraform code?

     Answer: terraform state list

+##
-35. Can you move terraform state from one place to another?
+36. Can you move terraform state from one place to another?

     Answer: terraform state mv  ......

+##
-36. Can you remove JUST 1 item from your "state"?
+37. Can you remove JUST 1 item from your "state"?
 How?

     Answer: terraform state rm

+##
-37. Using Terraform , you have deployed 6 resources in AWS.
+38. Using Terraform , you have deployed 6 resources in AWS.
 However, a developer deleted on of them via AWS Console.
 Turns out that , that resource was not needed any way.
 How can you make your terraform code and terraform state sync up now?

     Answer: 1. terraform state rm resource_name &
             2. remove the relevant part of the code that creates the deleted resource

-38. What if you do not want terraform apply to ask for your permission before deploying resources?

-    Answer: terraform apply --auto-approve
+##
 39. Generally speaking, using --auto-approve is bad idea.
 Can you imagine a situation where , it may ok ?

     Answer: In development environments

+##
 40. Examples of other data resources that are part of AWS provider:

     Answer: